 The California Consumer Privacy Act (CCPA) and its amendments, known as the California Privacy Rights Act (CPRA) both have requirements when it comes to cookies.

 The California Online Privacy Protection Act (CalOPPA) requires operators of commercial websites and online services to create a Privacy Policy that discloses how they collect personal information.
-The California Attorney General states a CalOPPA-compliant Privacy Policy should include reference to the collection of personal information via cookies.
+The California Attorney General states a CalOPPA-compliant Privacy Policy should include a reference to the collection of personal information via cookies.

 CalOPPA also requires that your Privacy Policy states that you let users know how your website treats browser “Do Not Track” (DNT) requests.
-However, you aren’t actually obliged to obey such requests.
+However, you aren’t obliged to obey such requests.